HomeArticlesGuideUS Tax Filing Guide 2026

 • Large investment income (dividends, capital gains) not covered by withholding

-• Major itemised deductions (large mortgage, significant charitable giving)
+• Major itemized deductions (large mortgage, significant charitable giving)

 Multiple jobs: If you and your spouse both work, or you hold more than one job, use the IRS Two-Earner/Multiple Jobs Worksheet on the back of Form W-4.
-Withholding is calibrated for one job at a time; two moderate incomes together push you into a higher combined bracket than either job alone would suggest.
+Withholding gets calibrated for one job at a time, so two moderate incomes together can push you into a higher combined bracket than either job alone would suggest.

 Step 6: Estimate Your Refund or Tax Due